 Leaving a person suffering from substance addiction to their devices can damage them physically, mentally, emotionally, and socially.
 Encouraging them to seek drug rehabilitation expresses your care and concern for their well-being.
 Upon entering a treatment center, patients will undergo an evaluation to determine their neurological state, physical dependency, and lifestyle issues.
-This will help identify the best way to help the patient with their opiate withdrawal.
+This will help identify the best way to help the patient with their opiate dependence and withdrawal symptoms.

 Outpatient Opiate Detox

-It is extremely discouraged for an individual to simply quit an opiod addiction without medical, inpatient or outpatient intervention.
-Doing so may throw their system into shock and can lead to death.
-Typically, after missing the first dose of heroin patients go into opiate withdrawal.
+It is extremely difficult for an individual to simply quit an opioid addiction without a medication-assisted treatment.
+Doing so may throw their system into shock and cause further medical issues and relapse.
+Typically, after missing the first dose of opioid, patients go into opiate withdrawal.
 Symptoms include sweating, rapid heartbeat, nausea, insomnia, extreme anxiety, and sore muscles.
-For a successful heroin detox, it is vital that patients enter a treatment program and be placed on the proper medications to help them through the opiate detox.
+For a successful opioid detox, it is vital that patients enter a treatment program and be placed on the proper medications to help them through the opiate detox.
 Our physicians are able to properly evaluate the patient and offer the best outpatient opiate treatment that is safe for patients as well as comfortable.

 Outpatient Addiction Treatment

 Each patient’s needs are different.
 Our outpatient addition treament includes the care of physicians, nurses as well as psychiatrists when needed.
 Our addiction specialist will take the time to create the best opiate addiction treatment plan that is optimal for the patient and their long-term success.
 These individualized plans are designed to increase the probability that the rapid detox a patient endures will last long term.
 Once the opiate withdrawal symptoms start to subside, a patient will be prescribed a medicine to help with future cravings.
 There are many different medications available; however, suboxone has a record for being successful in outpatient addiction treatment.

 Suboxone for Opioid Treatment

 Treatment of opioid addiction is often a difficult process.
 Suboxone remains one of the best treatments for opioid addiction.
 Suboxone’s active ingredients are Buprenorphine and Naloxone.
 Suboxone is an antagonist for pain receptors and thus binds to opioid receptors in the brain and blocks the opioid receptors.
-As suboxone induces this physical process, it also prevents the usual opioid feelings from occurring.
-Although patients will receive counseling and undergo further evaluation to improve the likelihood of staying sober, Suboxone may be prescribed beyond the initial heroin detox.
-The dosage of suboxone will be reduced slowly over time to assist patients once they leave the treatment center.
+As Suboxone induces this physical process, it also prevents the usual opioid withdrawal feelings from occurring.
+Although patients will receive counseling and undergo further evaluation to improve the likelihood of staying sober, Suboxone may be prescribed beyond the initial opioid detox.
+The dosage of Suboxone will be reduced slowly over time to ensure a successful treatment with low risk of relapse.
 A patient’s opiate use and duration as well as their progress will determine the duration of the Suboxone prescription.